 I’m often asked what my favorite weird/obscure fact about New York City was.
 Ironically, as the founder of Untapped Cities, this question frequently proves difficult because there are just so many amazing things about this city.
 So I went back into my memory archives, thinking what about New York City impelled me to create Untapped Cities.
 The pneumatic tube mail system is top on that list.

 The first pneumatic tube mail system was installed in Philadelphia (sorry New York) in 1893.
-New York City’s came in 1897, first only between the General Post Office on 32nd Street (now Moynihan Station) and the Produce Exchange on Bowling Green (now demolished).
+New York City’s came in 1897, first only between the General Post Office at Herald Square) and the Produce Exchange on Bowling Green (now demolished).
 Each tube could carry between 400 and 600 letters and traveled at 30-35 miles per hour.
 In its full glory, the pneumatic tubes covered a 27-mile route, connecting 23 post offices.
 This network stretched up Manhattan’s east and west sides, from Bowling Green and Wall Street, all the way north to Manhattanville and East Harlem.
 Anecdotal stories indicate that the system may have extended into the Bronx, with sandwich subs reportedly being delivered via pneumatic tubes from a renown subway shop in the Bronx to downtown postal stations.
 The system even crossed boroughs into Brooklyn (using the Brooklyn Bridge), taking four minutes to take letters from Church Street near City Hall to the General Post Office in Brooklyn (now Cadman Plaza).

 The system, which was located 4 to 6 feet below the city streets, was created and owned by private companies, to which the city paid rent and labor.
 According to Kate Ascher, author of The Works, “The high operating costs of the pneumatic system ultimately proved its downfall.
 By 1918, the federal government considered the annual rental payments ($17,000 per mile per annum) made by the post office to be ‘exorbitant’ and endorsed a new alternative with greater capacity–the automobile–as the delivery method of choice.”
 In New York City, a successful lobby by contractors led to the reinstatement of pneumatic mail service in 1922.
 A complete stop didn’t happen until 1953.
 Paris’ system, which covered 269 miles, continued for an additional 34 years (but was more limited in what it could carry–the pipes were only 2 inches diameter).